Understanding Inventory Systems For Long Distance

 When the load arrives at your new place, use the inventory list to check off the items as they’re unloaded.
 Once again make sure that each item it’s in the condition noted on the form.
 You and the driver will sign each sheet as the items are moved into the house.

 If you’ve packed your boxes, you can prepare your inventory sheet for boxes and their contents, particularly if you’re moving items of value.
 Indicate in which room the box should be placed and add a reference number so you can then cross-check it in your paper.

 Are you in need of professional Honest Movers?

-C & C Shipping Moving and Storage is a family-owned moving business, in South Florida.
-Our movers provide a safe, efficient, and affordable moving service to any point in the United States and the globe.
+C & C Moving and Storage is a family-owned moving business, in South Florida, providing a safe, efficient, and affordable moving service to any point in the United States and the globe.
 We service local moving, long distance moving, international moving, storage and warehouse facilities.
 Call today at 1-800-330-8985 or fill out the form HERE.